electron/electronjs.org-old/_posts/2016-08-25-electron-internals-weak-references.md

   const object = require(name)
   // Add a reference to the object. map[++id] = object
-  // Convert the object to meta data. event.returnValue = valueToMeta(id, object)
+  // Convert the object to metadata. event.returnValue = valueToMeta(id, object)
 })